 Try connecting your USB flash drive to other USB ports of your computer.
 And make sure you have updated device drivers.

 Method 2: Enable the USB drive

-- Open Control Panel and select Device Manager
+- Open the Control Panel and select Device Manager

 - Expand the Disk Drives list

 - Double-click on the arrow of your USB drive and choose Enable Device